grst/bioqc_geo/07_curating_data.md

 ## Standardize Tissue Names {#normalize-tissues}

 The annotation of tissues is inconsistent within GEO and ARCHS4.
 A "liver" sample can be termed *e.g.* "liver", "liver biopsy" or "primary liver".
 We, therefore, need a way to *standardize* the tissue name.
 We manually mapped the most abundant tissues to a controlled vocabulary.
 Next, in order to find out which samples are subject to *tissue heterogeniety*, we first need to define which signatures we would expect in a certain tissue.
 For example, we map the signatures `Intestine_Colon_cecum_NR_0.7_3` and `Intestine_Colon_NR_0.7_3` to *colon*.
-Since the reference signatures are not as specific as the annotation in GEO/ARCHS4, we created *tissue sets* to combine them into groups.
+Since the reference signatures are not as specific as the tissue annotation, we created *tissue sets* to combine them into groups.
 For instance, it is hard to distinguish *jejunum* from *colon*, but easy to distinguish the two from other tissues.
 We therefore created a tissue set *intestine*, which contains both *jejunum* and *colon* and references all signatures associated with the two tissues.
 All of the described mappings are available from this [Excel sheet](https://github.com/grst/BioQC_GEO_analysis/blob/master/manual_annotation/tissue_annotation.xlsx) ^[https://github.com/grst/BioQC_GEO_analysis/blob/master/manual_annotation/tissue_annotation.xlsx].

 ## GEO